 Mizuko (Mimi) Ito is a cultural anthropologist, studying youth new media practices in the US and Japan.
 She oversees research activities of the Digital Media and Learning Hub and is developing a research area focused on interest-driven learning.
 She is a Professor in Residence at the UC Humanities Research Institute, and has appointments at the Department of Informatics and the Department of Anthropology, and is the John D. and Catherine T. MacArthur Foundation Chair in Digital Media and Learning at UC Irvine. http://www.itofisher.com/mito

-Jeff Brazil is a Pulitzer Prize-winning journalist and media producer with expertise in strategic communication and digital media creation.
-A former writer and editor with the Los Angeles Times, both print and digital, he has served as a communication strategist on social issues, and has written about technology, culture and social innovation.
-At the Digital Media & Learning Research Hub, located within the University of California’s systemwide Humanities Research Institute, he oversees a web portfolio (DMLcentral.net, Spigot.org, ConnectedLearning.tv), and directs media production, content development and communication strategy.
+Jeff Brazil is a Pulitzer Prize-winning journalist with deep expertise in marketing, strategic communications and media production.
+A former writer and editor with the Los Angeles Times, both digital and print, he has in-depth experience in content strategy, content development and digital communications.
+At the Digital Media & Learning Hub, located within the University of California’s systemwide Humanities Research Institute, he provides strategy, direction and leadership for all major communications, content and marketing programs and activities.

 Claudia Caro Sullivan is a developmental psychologist and educator specializing in creating innovative multidisciplinary initiatives for children, teachers, and parents.
 She holds an Ed.M in Human Development and Psychology from Harvard Graduate School of Education and a Bachelor’s degree in Social Sciences from University of California, Irvine.
 As Assistant Director of the Digital Media and Learning Research Hub, Claudia is in charge of development, execution, and evaluation of project activities and events for the DML Hub.
 To view her portfolio, visit www.claudiacaro.com.